JRA hubs by Bitex

 Bitex are best !

-Bitex hubs are premium Taiwanese hub manufacturer, out of all the hubs we have built with in the past including Hope, Chris King, Industry Nine, Carbon-Ti, Tune they along with DT Swiss are the only hub shells that have not cracked in normal use.
-They are not spec’d in manufactured wheels and imported wheels if at all and mainly used by wheel builders due to the high cost.
-We make our hubs even more expensive but using TPI bearings either stainless or plain steel and putting two bearings on the drive side of the freehub for added robustness.
+Bitex hubs are premium Taiwanese hub manufacturer, out of all the hubs we have built with in the past including Hope, Chris King, Industry Nine, Carbon-Ti, Tune they along with DT Swiss have proven to be the most reliable in normal use.
+They are mainly used by hand wheel builders and are rarely found in pre-built factory wheel sets due to their high cost.
+We spec our hubs with TPI bearings either stainless or plain steel and putting two bearings on the drive side of the freehub for added robustness.
+This adds to the cost but increases reliability.

 Double-row bearings